arangodb/docs/README.md

 ### Adding a new version

-- Run below commands in Bash under Linux.
-Do not use Git Bash on Windows, it dereferences symlinks (copies the referenced files)!
+- Run below commands in Bash.
+If you use Git Bash on Windows, it will dereference symlinks by default (copies the referenced files)!
+  To avoid that, start Git Bash **as administrator** and run `export MSYS=winsymlinks:nativestrict` before you continue.
 - Copy the latest devel version to a new directory i.e. `cp -a 3.9 4.0`
 - Create the necessary navigation definition files in `_data` by copying, e.g.
   ```bash